-In charting the development of psychology; this outstanding article from the early days of the discipline (1874) addresses this question in detail.
+In charting the development of psychology; this great article from the early days of the discipline, originally published in "The Popular Science Monthly" in 1874, addresses the question of whether psychology is a science.

 Great as were the services of Mr. John Stuart Mill to philosophy in general and Psychology in particular, we cannot ascribe to him any notable advance in psychological doctrine, or in the conception or application of psychological method.
 In doctrine, his chief contributions were the restatement, in a form adapted to the changed conditions of the controversies, of Berkeley's theory of material, and Hume's theory of mental, existence.
 But neither the psychological theory of mind nor the psychological theory of matter contains any new principle, or exhibits any new way of applying old principles.